Dunja is a German-American artist and textile print designer, born in Cologne, Germany.

 She studied art and design at the University of Applied Sciences in Hannover and has spent over 20 years creating for the apparel and home textile industries.

-She splits her time between the California and Europe, where she continues to explore color, form, and texture in her work.
+She splits her time between California and Europe, where she continues to explore color, form, and texture in her work.